Transient-Labs/tl-blocklist/README.md

 To implement the `BlockList.sol` contract, please make sure to add a function to the inheriting contract that can call the internal `_setBlockListStatus` function.

 ## License
 This code is copyright Transient Labs, Inc 2022 and is licensed under the Apache-2.0 license.
-The name "Story Contract" is also copyrighted by Transient Labs, Inc.
+The name "BlockList" is also copyrighted by Transient Labs, Inc.